-- Exercise of options or warrants and employee stock option plans. - Conversion of convertible bonds or other instruments, including periodic conversion of preferred stocks. - Conversion of a non-index constituent share class or an unlisted line of shares which has an impact on index constituents. - Periodical conversion of a share class into another share class.

-USD 500 million for securities classified in Developed Markets other than the US.

-USD 200 million for securities classified in the Emerging Markets.
+- Exercise of options or warrants and employee stock option plans. - The change in free float-adjusted market capitalization resulting from the FIF change represents at least: - USD 1 billion for securities classified in the US. - USD 500 million for securities classified in Developed Markets other than the US. - USD 200 million for securities classified in the Emerging Markets.